aseldawy/CS167/Labs/Lab9/CS167-Lab9.md

     +--------------------+---------+
     ```

+---

+### III.
+Support Vector Machines model on sentiment data (90 minutes) (In-Lab)

+In this part, we will build a model that estimates the sentiment (positive/negative) of textual data based on labeled data.
+To activate this part of the code, set the command line arguments to: `sentiment.csv`

-3. We will build a pipeline that consists of three transformations and one estimator described below.
+1. We will build a pipeline that consists of three transformations and one estimator described below.
-4. (`TODO B`) First, we use a [`Tokenizer`](http://spark.apache.org/docs/latest/ml-features.html#tokenizer), which splits the text into words, and configure it as below.
+2. (`TODO B`) First, we use a [`Tokenizer`](http://spark.apache.org/docs/latest/ml-features.html#tokenizer), which splits the text into words, and configure it as below.

     | method | parameter |
     | - | - |
     | [`setInputCol`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/Tokenizer.html#setInputCol(value:String):T) | `"text"` |
     | [`setOutputCol`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/Tokenizer.html#setOutputCol(value:String):T) | `"words"` |

-5. (`TODO C`) Second, we use a [`HashingTF`](http://spark.apache.org/docs/latest/ml-features.html#tf-idf), which maps the words in each review to a vector of TF-IDF, and configure it as below.
+3. (`TODO C`) Second, we use a [`HashingTF`](http://spark.apache.org/docs/latest/ml-features.html#tf-idf), which maps the words in each review to a vector of TF-IDF, and configure it as below.

     | method | parameter |
     | - | - |
     | [`setInputCol`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/HashingTF#setInputCol(value:String):HashingTF.this.type) | `"words"` |
     | [`setOutputCol`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/HashingTF#setOutputCol(value:String):HashingTF.this.type) | `"features"` |

-6. (`TODO D`) Third, we use a [`StringIndexer`](http://spark.apache.org/docs/latest/ml-features.html#stringindexer), which maps the two sentiments `pos` and `neg` to integer values, and configure it as below.
+4. (`TODO D`) Third, we use a [`StringIndexer`](http://spark.apache.org/docs/latest/ml-features.html#stringindexer), which maps the two sentiments `pos` and `neg` to integer values, and configure it as below.

     | method | parameter |
     | - | - |